kubauth/kubauth-doc/docs/40-applications-integration/110-argocd.md

 ## Usage

-The configuration completed, a 'LOG IN VIA KUBAUTH' button must appears on the ArgoCD entry page.
+Once configuration is complete, a 'LOG IN VIA KUBAUTH' button should appear on the ArgoCD entry page.

-You can log in using whatever defined user.
-Let's say `john`.
-Once logged, you can verify who we are, and the group we belong to, using 'User Info' menu entry.
+You can log in using any defined user, such as `john`.
+Once logged in, you can verify your identity and group membership using the 'User Info' menu entry.

-> ArgoCD display the email adresse as the Username.
+> ArgoCD displays the email address as the Username.

-Although logged, you can't do anything, without more permission.
+Although logged in, you won't have any permissions without additional configuration.

-Now, add the user `john` to the group `argocd-admin`
+Now, add the user `john` to the `argocd-admin` group:

 ``` { .bash .copy }
 kubectl apply -f - <<EOF